tkow/redux-state-validation/README.md

 ```

-# action vlidation
+# action validation

-we prepare new feature if the second argument specific your validator it verify the payload like that
+we prepare new feature equlls and more than 2.1.0 if the second argument specific your validator it verify the payload like that

 ```typescript
 const rootReducer = watchRootReducer(